 Also of interest is that Prosper has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Prosper in 2010 was $40,957, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $163,828 for a family of four.
-However, Prosper contains both very wealthy and poor people as well.
+The per capita income in Prosper in 2018 was $58,313, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $233,252 for a family of four.

+Prosper is a very ethnically-diverse town.
 The people who call Prosper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prosper residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prosper include Irish, English, Italian, and Russian.
+Important ancestries of people in Prosper include German, English, Irish, Italian, and Polish.

 The most common language spoken in Prosper is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.